comit/sonoff-bridge/Troubleshooting.md

 1. issue a reset command (reset 1 via the web console, /cmnd/sonoff/reset 1 via mqtt)
 1. change the value of CFG_HOLDER in user_config and re-flash the device

+## does not respond to button intermittently.
+The library that is being used to make the TCP connection to the MQTT server has a 5 second timeout, during which the firmware is stuck and can do nothing else (including switching the relay locally)

+When the connection fails, the firmware can then operate locally for a little bit until it attempts a new connection.

+Note that if it has no network connection at all, this problem doesn't happen, because it detects it doesn't have a network to try and connect over, and local operation can work without delays.

 # troubleshooting tools
 ## logs
 The logs are available via syslog, the web console, or the serial port.